-At Cogburn Law Offices, we pursue justice for people seriously injured in car accidents.
+At Cogburn Law, we pursue justice for people seriously injured in car accidents.
 Driver error, faulty vehicles, poor maintenance, dangerous road conditions, and many other factors contribute to crashes on Nevada roads each year.
-Our Las Vegas car accident attorneys are here to help you navigate the procedures in the aftermath of an accident and, ultimately, receive the compensation you deserve.
+A Las Vegas car accident lawyer is here to help you navigate the procedures in the aftermath of an accident and, ultimately, receive the maximum compensation you deserve.

 Nevada Car Accident Resources: